The Value of Information in Retrospect: Applications

+For more complicated models, the explicit forms for the value of information measures are often unknown.
+However, it is still possible to apply these methods numerically.
+In this section, we illustrate the use of these measures in such a setting by considering a generalized linear mixed model for HIV prevalence in the Kingdom of Eswatini.

-Swaziland is a small developing country in Africa with a high occurrence of HIV.
-The main source of data to inform estimates of HIV epidemics has been unlinked anonymous testing of pregnant women who attend antenatal clinics.
+\textbf{Background and Model:} The Kingdom of Eswatini is a small developing country in Africa with a high occurrence of HIV.
+The main data source to inform estimates of HIV epidemics has been unlinked anonymous testing of pregnant women who attend antenatal clinics.
 Nearly all countries established antenatal clinics HIV surveillance in the early 1990s, making it the earliest and most consistently available source of information.
-Swaziland has relatively sparse antenatal clinics data, and thus it is important to ensure that those data properly contribute to the estimation of Swaziland HIV epidemic by detecting and investigating influential and outlying data.
+The Kingdom of Eswatini has relatively sparse antenatal clinics data.
+Thus it is important to ensure that those data properly contribute to the estimation of the Kingdom of Eswatini HIV epidemic by detecting and investigating influential and outlying data.

-For the purpose of estimating the prevalence of HIV in the country, patients at 17 different clinics were tested for the presence of HIV from 2002 to 2010 with data reported every two years.
-Swaziland is comprised of four districts: Hhohho, Lubombo, Manzini, and Shiselweni.
+For the purpose of estimating the prevalence of HIV in the country, patients at 17 different clinics were tested for the presence of HIV from 2002 to 2010, with data reported every two years.
+The Kingdom of Eswatini is comprised of four districts: Hhohho, Lubombo, Manzini, and Shiselweni.
 Five of the sites being monitored were in the Lubombo region, while each of the three remaining districts contained only four of the monitored clinics.
-One clinic in the Lubombo region reported no data for a single year, but otherwise data exists for each clinic and period.
-We did not use the historical data before 2002 because they were not available at local level, and we did not use any epidemiology model in this analysis.
-Therefore, the result is only for the illustration of value of information approach, and should not be viewed as official HIV estimates for Swaziland.
+One clinic in the Lubombo region reported no data for a single year, but otherwise, data exists for each clinic and period.
+We did not use the historical data before 2002 because they were not available at the local level, and we did not use any epidemiology model in this analysis.
+Therefore, the result only illustrates the value of information approach and should not be viewed as official HIV estimates for the Kingdom of Eswatini.

 Let $Y_{rst}$ be the number of individuals that test positive for HIV during the year $t$ at the $s$th site in the $r$th region.
 We assume that